We have had several politicians talk about the ‘magic money tree’ as if it is a fantasy and believing in it means you are living in fantasyland.

 Another word for ‘infantile responsibility avoidance’ is ideology: a belief that you never have to think about despite any facts to the contrary.
 Now that is fantasy: having a belief system nobody can challenge (and if they do they are obviously subversive, unpatriotic and a heretic).

-The neoliberal ideology suggests that profit is everything, the state should be as small as possible, and the state should do what business tells it to do (help it make more profit).
+In a post on Vergleich verschiedener Plattformen, they talk about the neoliberal ideology suggests that profit is everything, the state should be as small as possible, and the state should do what business tells it to do (help it make more profit).
 After a recession, you give money to banks (even though they might have caused the recession) because in that way they can lend money to businesses, raise the value of the stock market and make shareholders (most of whom are businesses themselves), rich.

 So where does this tree come in?
 In order to fund the banks and maintain the stock market you have to cut back somewhere.
 Out go benefits.
 Out go all public services that can be monetised and sold to the private sector (prisons, healthcare, public real estate, police, water, forests, energy …).
 Out goes public sector pay rises (especially since you can get a cheap private sector worker to do the easier part the job at minimum wage and, of course, they wont complain about cuts or pay or conditions because the company that employs them would lose their contract).